m-fila/jukebox/README.md

 # Jukebox ![Alt text](app/static/subwoofer.png "jukebox")
 python youtube player with web interface
 ## About
 Tired of hanging on jack, drained by streaming bluetooth, infuriated by no playing in background?
-Stoppping audio and loud ads?.
+Stoppping audio and loud ads?
 Here's jukebox: grab some speakers/sound system, connect them to your computer/phone and run jukebox on it, control what you are listening to from minimalistic web interface.

 <p align="center">
   <img src="https://github.com/m-fila/jukebox/blob/master/docs/screen.png" alt='screenshot'>